Arktische/meica-python/README.md

 - Config-driven, no more messy `if/else` branch to adapt to different scenarios!

-- Automatically save checkpoints when interrupted or exception raised.
+- Your training state is always secured, we will automatically save checkpoints when interrupted or exception raised.

 - Coming soon:
   - Diffusion/FlowMatching trainer support